hackreactor/javascript_401/3-higher-order-functions/README.md

 #### Rewrite Functions

 1. We have two ways of writing a function.
-The **function declaration** is what we've used so far, and the **function expression** is new to us.
 Rewrite the following *function declarations* using a *function expression*:

    ```js